wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_6_rwmh_slice_csn parallel conffile=__parallelConf.ini
 ```
-Runtime: 5 hours and 33 minutes on MacBook.
+Runtime: 5 hours and 33 minutes on MacBook, 8 hours and 15 minutes on Linux server.

 #### Task Bayes 7: Bayesian mode estimation of Gaussian model
 Estimate the mode of the Gaussian model with numerical optimization using the PSKF to compute the likelihood.